Rexxar Build Guide “The beasts obey me!”

 Welcome to our guide for Rexxar, a Bruiser in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

-Rexxar is a hybrid character that combines the high health pool of a Tank with the strong damage potential of a Bruiser.
-He is followed by his bear companion, named Misha, who fights alongside Rexxar and supports him in various ways throughout the game.
-Compared to other Bruisers, playing Rexxar is a unique experience since you have to control both him and Misha at the same time.
+Rexxar is a Bruiser followed by his bear companion, named Misha, who fights alongside him and offers him support in various ways throughout the game.
+Compared to most other Heroes, playing Rexxar is a unique experience since you have to control both him and Misha at the same time.